 When the filling is firm, run a sharp knife along the inside of the springform to release the cake.

-I like a simple strawberry topping plus decorated my cake with mint and lemon zest.
 However, you could also top it with keto whipped cream or keto strawberry sauce.

-Simply cover and store it in the fridge for up to 5 days.
-Alternatively, slice and freeze for up to 3 months.
+Simply cover and store the cake in the fridge for up to 5 days.

+Yes, this cake freezes well.
+Pre-slice and freeze in an airtight container for up to 3 months.
 I recommend to decorate the cake with fresh strawberries after you thaw it.

 Keto Strawberry Cheesecake

 from Sugar Free LondonerNote: The servings slider only changes the first amount in each line and not any subsequent amounts.
-Please make your own calculations where necessary. ***As an Amazon Associate I earn from qualifying purchases.
+Please make your own calculations where necessary.

 Ingredients